projetmbc/typensee/README.md

 The monorepo typensee
 =====================

-This monorepo contains a set of intuitive tools for writing scientific documents.
+This monorepo will contain a set of intuitive tools for writing scientific documents.

 <!-- :monorepo-content-START: -->
 <!-- :monorepo-content-END: -->